 Homemade Hot Chocolate Recipe

-This recipe doesn’t take long at all to make, and everyone you serve it to will think you are a superstar.
-The recipe really comes together in 10 minutes or less, and that’s a huge win in my book.
-It doesn’t take much longer than boiling water for packet hot chocolate, and it tastes SO much better!
+It doesn’t take long at all to make, and everyone you serve it to will think you are seriously a superstar.
+Best of all, it really comes together in 10 minutes or less, and that’s a huge win in my book.
+It doesn’t take much longer than boiling water for packet hot chocolate, or hot cocoa mix, and it tastes SO much better!

 Homemade Hot Chocolate